vgmtrans/vgmtrans/WARNING_FIX_LOG.md

 - Moved VGMTrans warning flags out of platform toolchain files and into `cmake/VGMTransWarnings.cmake`, applied only to VGMTrans-owned targets.
 This keeps third-party code under `lib/` from inheriting project warning flags.
 - Added `VGMTRANS_WARNINGS_AS_ERRORS` as an opt-in CMake option instead of forcing warnings-as-errors by default.
 This matches the common maintainer/CI pattern while keeping local dependency/compiler drift from breaking ordinary builds.
-- Chose a GCC/Clang/AppleClang policy centered on `-Wall`, `-Wextra`, `-Wcast-align`, `-Wnull-dereference`, and `-Woverloaded-virtual`, with `-Wno-unused-parameter` because this codebase has intentional virtual/default callback parameters.
+- Chose a GCC/Clang/AppleClang policy centered on `-Wall`, `-Wextra`, `-Wcast-align`, `-Wnull-dereference`, `-Wshadow`, and `-Woverloaded-virtual`, with `-Wno-unused-parameter` because this codebase has intentional virtual/default callback parameters.
-- Suppressed sign-compare and shadow diagnostics for project targets.
-VGMTrans has many parser offsets, sentinel values, and local parser-state names where those warnings were mostly noise; keeping them on would obscure higher-signal diagnostics.
+- Suppressed sign-compare diagnostics for project targets.
+VGMTrans has many parser offsets and sentinel values where those warnings were mostly noise; keeping them on would obscure higher-signal diagnostics.
 - Left `-Wpedantic` out of the project policy because project code uses compiler-supported extensions such as anonymous structs in binary-layout helpers.
 - Left `-Wold-style-cast` out of the project policy.
 It is useful in small modernized projects, but in VGMTrans it produced noise around C APIs and vendored macro expansions without a proportional bug-finding payoff for this cleanup.
 - For C sources, omitted `-Wpedantic` because `src/ui/shell/linenoise.c` uses common C variadic macro patterns that are not worth rewriting as part of the C++ warning policy.